 When he was walking out of the Constitutional Convention in 1787, Ben Franklin was asked what had been accomplished.
 He responded that they had crafted “a republic, if you can keep it.”

 It was Thomas Jefferson who said that “eternal vigilance is the price of liberty.”

 We must be eternally vigilant against our government at the local, state and national level if we wish to be free.
 We must be eternally vigilant against even those agencies of government that we might like.
 And we must be eternally vigilant against even those public officials that we might like.

 The responsibility is on you and me to preserve our liberty.
 We must know our rights.
 We must assert our rights against every infringement.
 And we must stand up for the rights of others when infringed upon, even if we don’t like these people.

 We need to assert our rights whenever we encounter a police officer, an IRS agent or any other government agent.
 We need to know our rights and duties as jurors, and that jurors have the power to nullify bad laws.
 We must resist any and all enticements to give up our liberty in the name of lofty-sounding ideals.
 We must never vote for the “lesser of two evils”, even in the name of electability.
 And we must educate our friends and neighbors to do likewise.

 This is where the freedom fight happens.
 This is where the rubber meets the road.
 The military cannot fight this fight for us.
 We need to fight this ourselves.

-It is the grossest form of disrespect to the troops to send them to fight and bleed and die “for our freedom” overseas, while we give up our liberty here at home.
+It is the grossest form of disrespect to the troops to send them overseas to fight and bleed and die “for our freedom”, while we give up our liberty here at home.